 Sort leaves with more than one color.

-3. Match leaf colors with other objects.
+2. Match leaf colors with everyday objects.